How much do bloggers REALLY earn in 2025? (Statistics from the Blogging Income Survey 2025)

 Analysis

-The data here shows a pretty strong correlation between number of pageviews and blog income.
+The data here shows a very strong correlation between number of pageviews and blog income.
 This would suggest that, as a general rule, the more pageviews you have, the more money you will earn.
 Although, interestingly, there were outliers at all levels.

 Comparison with last year